nitya308/search-engine/README.md

 |   |-- scrapetest.txt
 |   |-- wikitest.txt
 ```
-To compile simply 'make' at the top-level
+To compile, simply `make` in the top-level directory or current directory.